-Top 5 of 10 Business Development Snafus to Avoid When Building Your Law Practice
+Top 5 Business Development Snafus to Avoid When Building Your Law Practice

 By Steve Fretzin

 With 2020 knocking on our front door, it might be time to take stock and look to make changes in the new year.
 If you’ve read my column before, you know I always give away a few solid tips and ideas to help grow business and sustainability.
 This month I’ll provide five of my top 10 tips that focus on the missteps which affect a lawyer’s ability to be successful in growing his or her law practice.
 I’ll provide the other five in my next column of The Origination Station.
 Enjoy!

 Snafu #1 – Not using your calendar to schedule time for business development

 Today we use our calendars for everything we need to accomplish or follow-through on.
 Why not use it for scheduling time to make calls and sending out emails to grow your practice?
 It may only take 15-30 minutes a week to get out three to five emails to schedule time with your clients, strategic partners or friends who are GC’s.
 Try to do this on Monday morning before the day or week hits you in the face.
 Just having those emails out there will get you meetings, while also improving your attitude about business development.
 You did some!

 Snafu #2 – Not setting clear agendas in networking meetings

 Most attorneys take on networking coffee meetings that end up going nowhere.
 I teach my clients early on that time is money, and of the importance in setting clear agendas to make the best use of everyone’s time.
 By establishing clear expectations and outcomes at the beginning of each meeting, you will find greater results than you ever thought possible.
 Here’s some of the points to follow:

 - Make it permission based.
 You could say, “In order to make the best use of our time today, can I set up a little game plan for our meeting today?”